 St. John began as a Christian congregation in 1852.
-As it did, we associated as a member of the Lutheran Church Missouri Synod which had formed five years earlier in 1847.
+We associated as a member of the Lutheran Church Missouri Synod which had formed five years earlier in 1847.

 The word "Synod" means "walking together" and emphasizes the relationship each congregation shared in Christian freedom with all the other members of the Synod.
 The Lutheran Church Missouri Synod (LC-MS) is a conservative, Bible-based organization of roughly 6,000 churches across the United States with partners throughout the world.